 The only limits you have with a road trip are your imagination and how far you want to go.

-Years ago, one of my work colleagues would take all of his annual vacation time during the summer about 3 weeks and take his family on one big road trip.
+Years ago, one of my work colleagues would take all of his annual vacation time during the summer for about 3 weeks and take his family on one big road trip.
 They would rent a small RV and go camping, hiking, and sightseeing.
 I always thought a road trip in an RV with the kids would be fun.
+Each year they chose a different region of the country to visit.
 Traveling by RV could make your road trip a real adventure.

 If your family loves the water, choose your favorite beach and spend a week at the beach.
 Building sandcastles, splashing in the waves, and searching for seashells are fun beach activities.